samsheffield/Senior_Studio/docs/week4.md

 ## Upcoming Class Visits
 We have some
 - 02/21: Vian Nguyen from Filament Games (1-on-1 Zoom meetings will also be available)
+- 02/28: Andrea Dixon from Exhibitions (Discuss Commencement Show and Artwalk)
 - 03/21: Justin Sirois from Severed Books (in-person class visit)
-- TBD: Andrea Dixon from Exhibitions (Discuss Commencement Show and Artwalk)

 # Homework